uadmin/uadmin/docs/tutorial/part7.rst

         // ------------------ ADD THIS CODE ------------------
     }

 Now run your application.
-Suppose you have two data in your Todo model.
+Suppose you have two records in your Todo model.

 .. image:: assets/todomodeltwodata.png